 4 – Decide what is true for you in the future.

 Here is an explanation of the 4 steps with a summary of main insights from Neale’s book (the numbers are the pages numbers in the printed book):

-Any movement crate change.
-Even a small change in position is a change in one’s core essence, since position create perspective.
+Any movement crates change.
+Even a small change in position is a change in one’s core essence, since position creates perspective.
 Life keeps moving and changing.
-People keep moving and change – and as they do so, so they change their context and perspectives.
+People keep moving and changing – and as they do, so they change their context and perspectives.
 Thus, we change our Self.